NEWARK, N.J. - Martin Brodeur stands alone among NHL goaltenders.

 "If this continues being fun, I'll stick around for a long time," Brodeur said during an on-ice interview after the game.

-Brodeur tied Roy's mark in an emotional setting, his hometown of Montreal on Saturday night with Roy in attendance.
+Brodeur tied the mark in an emotional setting, his hometown of Montreal on Saturday night with Roy in attendance.

 With family in the crowd in Newark, Brodeur took the ice in front of a full house that cheered him from the warmup to the final buzzer, mostly with the echoing chant of "Mart-tee, Mart-tee, Mart-tee."

-Those cheers turned to "Thank you, Marty" as the clock ticked down, and "Marty's Better," once the record was his.
+Those cheers turned to "Thank you, Marty" as the clock ticked down.
+Brodeur preserved the win with one last save in the closing seconds.

 "Martin Brodeur is the gold standard of goaltending - the model of character, consistency and commitment to the craft," NHL commissioner Gary Bettman said in a prepared statement.
 "A champion.
 A winner above all.